 News & Media

-Department is second in 2018 world university rankings by subject
+Department is first in UK in 2018 world university rankings by subject

 For the third year in a row, the University of Oxford has been ranked first in the UK and second in the world for politics and international studies in the 2018 QS World University Rankings.
 The top position is a reflection of the tradition of world-leading research and high-quality teaching at the Department of Politics and International Relations (DPIR).